rueckstiess/digital-garden/content/about/index.md

 Born in Munich, Germany and educated in Tübingen and Munich, I hold a Ph.D. in Machine Learning from the Technical University Munich ([TUM][tum]), with the focus of my [thesis][thesis] at the intersection of Supervised and Reinforcement Learning.
 My other peer-reviewed publications can be found [here][publications].

-I now live in Melbourne, Australia and work remotely for [MongoDB][mongodb] as an ML researcher.
+I'm based in Melbourne, Australia and was until recently the Head of the Machine Learning Research Lab at [MongoDB][mongodb].
+In Feb.
+2025 I finished up and I'm now taking a break from employment and instead work as an independent researcher on my own projects.

 My surname is pronounced [/ˈrʏkʃtiːs/][pronounce], which for English native speakers sounds a bit like "rick-shtees".
 It contains two letters that aren't available in the standard latin alphabet: The umlaut "ü" and the "ß" (sharp s), which can be replaced with "ue" and "ss" respectively.
 That's why you'll also see my name spelled _Rueckstiess_ at times.